qwertzui11/cef_osr/README.md

 ![cef sample]( https://i.imgur.com/pvziPKd.gif "Cef")

 Ensure you got the content of the folder cef/Resources/* and the executable chrome-sandbox along with the osr binary.

 Ensure you copied the ogre plugins.cfg in your working directory.

+Ensure your resources.cfg is setup properly.
+If not use d3d9 render